Ravishsidd/Alexa/README.md

 # Alexa
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Building your own Alexa is better than buying one.
+Building your own Alexa(Artificial Assistant) is better than buying one.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Installation
 (run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech pip install speechRecognition